SiliconLabsSoftware/matter_extension/slc/apps/lighting-app/thread/README.md

 | `autogen/AppTaskImpl.h` | Declarations of every overridable `*Impl()` method.
 Copy the signatures you need from here into `CommonAppTask.h`. |
 | `autogen/AppTask.cpp` | Silicon Labs default implementation of AppTask.
 This is what runs for any `*Impl()` you do not override.
 Use as reference when customizing behavior. |

-Open `autogen/AppTaskImpl.h` in your generated project to see the full list of overridable `*Impl()` methods.
-This example uses the same pattern.
-After generating or building your app from this example, the `autogen/` path is relative to your project output.

 ## Provision and Control

 You can provision and control the Matter device using the python controller, chip-tool (standalone or pre-built), Android, iOS app or the mattertool utility from the Matter Hub package provided by Silicon Labs.
 The pre-built chip-tool instance ships with the Matter Hub image.
 More information on using the Matter Hub can be found in the online Matter documentation here: [Silicon Labs Matter Documentation](https://docs.silabs.com/matter/2.8.0/matter-thread/raspi-img)